Which courses should I take?

 Course Description

-LANG2066 delves into the art of dynamic science communication, equipping students to engage and inspire diverse audiences through creative storytelling, hands-on demonstrations, and impactful busking performances while making complex concepts accessible and exciting for everyone.
+LANG2066 delves into the art of STEAM communication, equipping students to engage and inspire diverse audiences.
+By combining creative storytelling, hands-on demonstrations, and impactful busking performances, students will learn to simplify and energize complex ideas across a wide range of scientific disciplines–spanning pure science, mathematics, statistics, engineering, technology and medicine.

 Highlights

-- Engaging in a gamified learning experience and role-playing adventure to become a Science Influencer, unlocking skills, earning rewards, and competing in challenges.
+- Engaging in a gamified learning experience and role-playing adventure to become a STEAM Influencer, unlocking skills, earning rewards, and competing in challenges.

-- Combining storytelling, public speaking, and live experiments in creative performances to captivate audiences during dynamic science busking shows.
+- Combining storytelling, public speaking, and live experiments in creative performances to captivate audiences during dynamic STEAM busking shows.

 Assessments

-- Assessment 1: Create a 2-minute science reel.
+- Assessment 1: Create a 2-minute reel on a STEAM topic.

-- Assessment 2: Collaborate on a group science busking performance video, supported by dedicated in-class project time.
+- Assessment 2: Collaborate on a group STEAM busking performance video, supported by dedicated in-class project time.

 Target Students

-- Ideal for students passionate about making science accessible and engaging.
-It is especially suited for students eager to inspire and educate diverse audiences through dynamic science communication.
+- Ideal for students passionate about making STEAM–including mathematics, engineering and related fields–accessible and engaging.
+It is especially suited for students eager to inspire and educate diverse audiences through dynamic communication.

 - Prerequisite(s): LANG 1403, 1406, 1407, 1408, or 1409